University of Maryland - MS, Family Studies

 Cum Laude Society

-I attended an intense graduate program in Marriage and Family Therapy.
-We videotaped all of our sessions, which we would then show to supervisors.
-Their feedback at times was very tough to take, but it developed me as a therapist in a way nothing else could.
+I then attended an intense graduate program in Marriage and Family Therapy.
+This program included live and videotaped supervision.
+While their feedback at times was very tough to take, it developed me as a therapist in a way nothing else could.
 I am so grateful for the quality of training I received.

-During my graduate program, I participated in a research study examining couples' communication patterns and therapeutic interventions.
+During my graduate program, I participated in a research study examining couples' communication patterns and therapeutic interventions to reduce conflict and improve connection.
+The skills taught to couples in this study are frequently taught to my clients when communication concerns are primary.

-In 2013, I built a home that could house my therapy office in the lower level.
+In 2013, I moved my therapy office into the lower level of my residence that was designed specifically for this purpose.
 My hope is that this environment is welcoming and comfortable.

-Many people are curious about their therapists, but therapists are taught about the importance of professional boundaries and not revealing personal information.
+Many people are curious about their therapists, but therapists are cautioned against revealing personal information.
+Maintaining professional boundaries is important for the therapeutic relationship.

 Here are some things I can share that I don't think will negatively affect boundaries and may even be helpful for you to know as we work together: